VincentH-Net/QuickCross/Readme.md

 > Note that `GetCommandParameter()` is also called for **commands in all list items that are viewmodels** for all data-bound lists in your view.
 This makes it possible to customize command parameter handling within list items with code in a normal view controller, instead of writing a custom data bindable table view source to put that customization code in.

+##### Adding New Data-Bindable iOS Table View Sources #####
+The built-in QuickCross `DataBindableUITableViewSource` class supports a simple list with one section, that can be data-bound to collections that implement the standard .NET interfaces `IList` and optionally `INotifyCollectionChanged`, such as `ObservableCollection<T>`.
+The collection items can be viewmodels or they can be simple .NET objects with properties and/or fields.
+If you implement `ToString()` on the list item object, you can also bind to `.` to display the value of an entire list item as text.

+The `DataBindableUITableViewSource` class also supports using the native iOS table view editing mode to add, remove, edit and move items within a table view.

+You can create specialized table view sources (e.g. if you want to display a table with multiple sections), by implementing a class derived from `DataBindableUITableViewSource` and then overriding methods from `DataBindableUITableViewSource` and/or the underlying `UITableViewSource` class.
+The inline documentation on the virtual methods (e.g. `AddHandlers`, `RemoveHandlers`, `OnCollectionChanged` and `UpdateView`) in the `DataBindableUITableViewSource` [source](https://github.com/MacawNL/QuickCross/blob/master/SampleApp.ios/QuickCross/DataBindableUITableViewSource.cs) provides guidance on this.

+As [described](#ios-binding-parameters-in-code) above, you can create an instance of your custom table view source and assign it to the `Source` property on a table view in the `ViewDidLoad()` method of your view controller, before you call `InitializeBindings()`.